Azareal/Gosora/README.md

 # Gosora [![Azareal's Discord Chat](https://img.shields.io/badge/style-Invite-7289DA.svg?style=flat&label=Discord)](https://discord.gg/eyYvtTf)

 A super fast forum software written in Go.
+You can talk to us on our Discord chat!

 The initial code-base was forked from one of my side projects, but has now gone far beyond that.
 We're still fairly early in development, so the code-base might change at an incredible rate.
-We plan to start stabilising it somewhat once we enter alpha.
+We plan to stop making as many breaking changes once we release the first alpha.

 If you like this software, please give it a star and give us some feedback :)